viper0131/check_mk/README.md

 docker build -t nlmacamp/check_mk github.com/viper0131/check_mk
 ```
 ### Use another version
-If you want to change the version of check_mk, use `--build-arg CMK_VERSION_ARG=1.5.0p2 --build-arg CMK_DOWNLOADNR_ARG=38`
+If you want to change the version of check_mk, use `--build-arg CMK_VERSION_ARG=1.5.0p2 --build-arg CMK_DOWNLOADNR_ARG=38`.

 To get the version and downloadnr, go to https://mathias-kettner.com/download.php and select your version (CRE).
 Select Red Hat / CentOS 7.x and right click on "Download" link and select "Copy link" (or similar).

-on clipboard you should have something like this:
+On clipboard you should have something like this:

 https://<span></span>mathias-kettner.de\/support\/**1.5.0p2**\/check-mk-raw-**1.5.0p2**-el7-**38**.x86_64.rpm

 Generally:

 https://<span></span>mathias-kettner.de\/support\/**<CMK_VERSION_ARG>**\/check-mk-raw-**<CMK_VERSION_ARG>**-el7-**<CMK_DOWNLOADNR_ARG>**.x86_64.rpm

 ```bash